-means Airside Control Centre. means an occurrence associated with the operation or handling of an aircraft in which a person is fatally or seriously injured, or the aircraft sustains damage (adapted from the definition in ICAO Annex 13). means Apron Boundary Line. means Changi Airport Group (S) Pte Ltd Airside Driving Centre. means an airfield driving permit issued by the airport licensee. means the Changi Aerodrome managed by the Authority and includes any road or uncovered area which is within the limits of the aerodrome, but does not include any road or uncovered area to which the public has access. means Airport Emergency Service. means an area on an apron for parking of aircraft. means the movement area of the airport and the adjacent terrain and buildings or parts thereof, access to which is controlled, but does not include the cargo handling area. means Airside Management Centre. means Airport Police Division. means the part of the airport, other than the manoeuvring area, to be used for accommodating aircraft for the purposes of embarkation or disembarkation of passengers, loading or unloading of mail or cargo, or fuelling, parking or maintenance of aircraft. means Airfield Rules and Regulations Refresher Course.
+ACC means Airside Control Centre.
+Accident means an occurrence associated with the operation or handling of an aircraft in which a person is fatally or seriously injured, or the aircraft sustains damage (adapted from the definition in ICAO Annex 13).
+ABL means Apron Boundary Line.
+ADC means Changi Airport Group (S) Pte Ltd Airside Driving Centre.
+ADP or Airfield Driving Permit means an airfield driving permit issued by the airport licensee.
+Aerodrome means the Changi Aerodrome managed by the Authority and includes any road or uncovered area which is within the limits of the aerodrome, but does not include any road or uncovered area to which the public has access.
+AES means Airport Emergency Service.
+Aircraft Stand means an area on an apron for parking of aircraft.
+Airside means the movement area of the airport and the adjacent terrain and buildings or parts thereof, access to which is controlled, but does not include the cargo handling area.
+AMC means Airside Management Centre.
+APD means Airport Police Division.
+Apron means the part of the airport, other than the manoeuvring area, to be used for accommodating aircraft for the purposes of embarkation or disembarkation of passengers, loading or unloading of mail or cargo, or fuelling, parking or maintenance of aircraft.
+ARRRC means Airfield Rules and Regulations Refresher Course.